How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Trying to trick your body or not enough consistency can lead to water decreases inside and possible increases outside the muscle.
 If you’re getting ready for the stage you may dabble in trickery a bit (as of now I have no stage experience, so consult with those with a ton of it if you’re working on peaking), but that seems like quite the risk not knowing how the body may respond.
 Consistency is more predictable.

-Alright muscle fullness, IT’S ABOUT THAT TIME
+Alright Fellow Now Full Muscle Havers, IT’S ABOUT THAT TIME

-We came, we saw, and we conquered muscle fullness AKA when your muscles are filled up with glycogen and water.
-This creates a harder, tighter, more muscular appearance.
 If dieting down you’re bound to go flat at times, it’s part of depriving your body of its desired amount of energy.
 Still, maximize what you have and keep growing.. the process is a beautiful one.
 Embrace the challenges.
-I appreciate you checking this post out and if you got something valuable from it; do me a favor and share it with someone that could also benefit and follow me on all socials @EUGENETHEFIT - BE GREAT!

 SOURCES: